aabbtree77/sendrecv/README.md

 An example code deserves a brief description:

+0. The subfolders "sendrecva" and "sendrecvb" must first be placed on github as ordinary repos with their initial .git subfolders.

-1. The repo "sendrecva" is initially cloned to the computer PC-A. This computer will later only "git push" to its remote branch, no "git fetch" or "git pull" will ever take place.
+1. The repo "sendrecva" is initially cloned to the computer PC-A with its git remote origin configured aftwerwards with the corresponding access token.
+This computer will later only "git push" to its remote branch, no "git fetch" or "git pull" will ever take place.
   To get data, PC-A clones the PCB_data.json file from "sendrecvb" into its temp folder, reads the keys and values and deletes the "temp" folder so that the next "git clone" to the same "temp" folder becomes available.

 2. Similarly with "sendrecvb" on PC-B which will only push to its remote branch and will read via "git clone sendrecva temp".